Portchain/node-infinitas/README.md

 A few examples of what Infinitas can do:

-- Perform database archival at regular interval (eg. at midnight every 24hours)
+- Perform database archival at regular interval (eg. at midnight or every 12 hours)
 - Crawl your database once a week for records that can be archived and publish these in an other, less dynamic storage
-- Provide calendar reminders for your application (eg. a task is due)
+- Provide calendar reminders for your application (eg. send an email 1 day before a task is due)

 Infinitas features include: